Areas of Expertise

 Burnout

-Burnout is so rampant it is almost hard to imagine our culture without it.
-Some jobs require levels of high performance that is difficult to sustain.
-High pressure, sustained focus, and no room for error.
 Peak performance can be rewarding when it is a sprint, but when it becomes the baseline expectation this is unsustainable.
 Adding on to that the responsibilities of family and friends, it is no wonder so many people feel burned out.
-Therapy can help you to relieve the pressure from all of these responsibilities and help you to identify ways to recharge your batteries.
+Burnout is so rampant it is almost hard to imagine our culture without it.
+Therapy can help you to put out the fires, identify ways to recharge your batteries, and get yourself back to baseline.

 Cognitive and Personality